Podcast Ep 10: Gout, Glaucoma, Bronchitis, Spider Bites, & More

 Need to beef up on your colchicine toxicity knowledge?
 Check out last week’s episode

-Don’t forget to check out the high yield questions, explanations, and images can be found in the Rosh Review question bank.
+Don’t forget that the high-yield questions, explanations, and images can be found in the Rosh Review Emergency Medicine Qbank.
 We will be taking some time off over the holidays, but be ready to go with us in 2017, since the in-service exam will only be a few weeks away.

 Happy Holidays from the Roshcast team as well as everybody from Rosh Review!